The Lochend Wind Farm Extension Project

 John O’Groats Journal

-The first public advertisement of the proposal of application notice appeared
+The first public advertisement of the proposal of application notice is published

 John O’Groats Journal

-The second public advertisement of the proposal of application notice appeared
+The second public advertisement of the proposal of application notice is published

 The submission of the planning application is due to take place.